arid-hipster0m/Daihn-8486/archive/README.md

 Code Review Distributed Systems CI/CD Docker Success is not in what you have, but who you are.
 Data Pipeline Optimization Innovation distinguishes between a leader and a follower.
 Content Delivery Network Kubernetes
 Event-driven Architecture Success is not in what you have, but who you are.
 Difficult roads often lead to beautiful destinations.
 Database Indexing Code Review Event Sourcing Testing A/B Testing
 To be the best, you must be able to handle the worst.
 Algorithm Multi-threading Big Data If you can dream it, you can do it.
 React Cloud Functions Sharding
+Zero Downtime Deployment Cloud Functions GraphQL Kafka Logging Python Edge Computing Optimization Database Indexing The only way to do great work is to love what you do.
+Container Orchestration Scalability Cloud